TileDB-Inc/TileDB-Cloud-Py/src/tiledb/cloud/rest_api/docs/TaskGraphLogsApi.md

-Retry a task graph in the given namespace using the associated execution id.
+Resubmits a task graph in the given namespace using the associated execution id.

 ### Example